torbsd/torbsd.github.io/obsd-relays.md

 System Configuration

-RAM-based disks such as tmpfs or are useful for avoiding writes to the hard disk, which limits residual data after reboots and can increase the longevity of the hard disk.
+RAM-based disks such as tmpfs or are useful for avoiding writes to the hard disk, which limits residual data after reboots and can increase the longevity of sensitive disk media, particularly compact flash cards.

 #### Layout of Tor Files on OpenBSD ###